anaghavenugopal/portfolio/index.md

 - `M.Sc. in Transportation Systems – Technical University of Munich, Germany
 - `B.Tech. in Civil Engineering – University of Kerala, India

-**Interests**

-- Shared mobility & MaaS
-- Sustainable and low-carbon transport
-- Equity and inclusion in transport planning
-- Human-centred service and information design
-- Data-driven decision-making for cities

 ---